ivesersky/ivesersky/README.md

 - 👋 Hi, I’m @ivesersky
 - 👀 I’m interested in photography and creating artsy ✨stuff✨ with coding languages.
 - 🌱 I’m currently learning JavaScript and ReactJS.
-- 💞️ I’m looking to collaborate on artistic projects but also would like to be part of more professional/commercial projects such as web page design and UX/UI.
+- 💞️ I’m looking forward to collaborating on artistic projects but also creating more professional/commercial projects such as Web and UX/UI Design.
-- 📫 How to reach me : eserskyivana@gmail.com
+- 📫 How to reach me : ivana.s.esersky@gmail.com